 We have the pleasure of welcoming Pranav Bhanage today to our interview series.
 I’m Paras Segal from the peopleHum team.
-Before we begin, just a quick intro of PeopleHum – peopleHum is an end-to-end, one-view, integrated human capital management automation platform, the winner of the 2019 global Codie Award for HCM that is specifically built for crafted employee experiences and the future of work.
+Before we begin, just a quick intro of peopleHum. peopleHum is an end-to-end, one-view, integrated human capital management automation platform, the winner of the 2019 global Codie Award for HCM that is specifically built for crafted employee experiences and the future of work.

-Welcome Pranav We are thrilled to have you
+Welcome, Pranav.
+We are thrilled to have you.

 Hello, everybody, Hi to the viewers!

-So Pranav, the first question I had for you is
+So Pranav, the first question I had for you is,

-Can you share with us, the story of finding your passion and getting to the position you are in now?
+Can you share with us the story of finding your passion and getting to the position you are in now?

-And then I realized that yeah consulting, working with clients, trying to solve clients' problems, much like what your teams also do from some solutions standpoint.
+And then I realized that consulting, working with clients, trying to solve clients' problems, much like what your teams also do from a solutions standpoint.
 I think that's something I began to enjoy and through that, I've also discovered that I really started to enjoy the strategy implementation piece of it.
 Which is very different from strategy designs.
 Where you have to work with different people.
-You have to really get your ideas across, push your agendas to do complex organization structure, etc, and then you can see a tangible shareholder value will return.
+You have to really get your ideas across, push your agendas to complex organization structure, etc, and then you can see a tangible shareholder value return.

 So people's development can kind of result from it.
 So that's something I started to enjoy as well as I went along.
-And then I started to find opportunities, which were giving me that sort of experience, and it's all built upon each other.
+And then I started to find opportunities, which were giving me that sort of experience, and it's sort of built upon each other.

-So eventually I said, okay if I can advise big CEOs of big country setups, to actually implement strategies, I should run my own pre-analysis structure at some point in time.
+So eventually I said, okay if I can advise big CEOs of big country setups to actually implement strategies, I should run my own pre-analysis structure at some point in time.
 So I sort of built up that way.
-I wouldn't say that, unlike some other stories that you guys share on this platform where somebody has an inside right away.
-It's like you know a guitar is my passion.
-Cricket is my passion or you know writing or movies.
+I wouldn't say that, unlike some other stories that you guys share on this platform where somebody has an insight right away.
+It's like guitar is my passion.
+Cricket is my passion or writing or movies.
 I think mine is more of a story of discovery.

 It really is almost a relationship of work stories and every different point in time you have different passions.
 And then as you evolve in the career you start doing something more or something more than the other.
 And start to find opportunities to do that.

+It's more that sort of a revolutionary approach in the story.
+And I am satisfied with where I am.
 So, that's more of a sort of a broad spectrum in the sense of where I am and what I have been through.
 So I never dreamt of myself in a suit or something like that.

-Yeah!
-But that’s an interesting take.
-It's your quest of finding something that you like and enjoy working, that drives you towards!
+Yeah.
+That's an interesting take.
+It's your quest of finding something that you like and enjoy working that drives you towards.
 Interesting.
+Thank you so much.